kmurph73/set-state-is-great/README.md

 <p align='center'>A global store + setState + hooks integration.</p>

 Global state management without the ceremony.
 Zero dependency (other than React of course).
 No Context or reducers.
 Written in & optimized for TypeScript.
+Designed with performance and simplicity in mind.

 ## Installing